rismanobahar/event-management/event-management/README.md

 `UserResource` in the `App\Http\Resources` directory.
 This class is used to transform and format the `User` model's data when returning it as a JSON response in APIs.
 - `php artisan make:resource AttendeeResource` : Creates a resource class named `AttendeeResource` in the `App\Http\Resources` directory.
 This class is used to transform and format the `Attendee` model's data when returning it as a JSON response in APIs.
+- `php artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider` : Publishes the configuration file and migration files for Laravel Sanctum.
+This command is used to set up Sanctum, which provides a simple way to authenticate single-page applications (SPAs), mobile applications, and simple token-based APIs.
+- `php artisan make:controller Api/AuthController` : make a controller file for authentication

 ## Tinker Commands